msd-code-academy/react-workshop/02-component-patterns/README.md

 A HOC composes the original component by wrapping it in a container component.
 A HOC is a pure function with zero side-effects.

 ### Compound Components

+Compound components leave your JSX markup clean.
+You can truly focus on presentation while the logic is tucked away in container components.

+Compound components is a pattern in which components are used together such that they share an implicit state that let’s them communicate with each other in the background.

+Using `React.cloneElement` or `Context API`

 ### Controlled Components